jrosen48/prcr/cran-comments.md

 * This is a new release.

+* I added my initial to my name as the maintainer

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.